Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mindtpy.rst

   >>> model.objective.display()

-Regularized Outer Approximation
+Regularized Outer-Approximation
 -------------------------------

 As a new implementation in MindtPy, we provide a flexible regularization technique implementation.
 In this technique, an extra mixed-integer problem is solved in each decomposition iteration or incumbent solution of the single-tree solution methods.
 The extra mixed-integer program is constructed to provide a point where the NLP problem is solved closer to the feasible region described by the non-linear constraint.
-This approach has been proposed in [`Kronqvist et al., 2020`_] and it has shown to be efficient for highly nonlinear convex MINLP problems.
-In [`Kronqvist et al., 2020`_], two different regularization approaches are proposed, using an squared Euclidean norm which was proved to make the procedure equivalent to adding trust-region constraints to Outer-approximation, and a second order approximation of the Lagrangian of the problem, which showed better performance.
-We implement these methods, using PyomoNLP as the interface to compute the second order approximation of the Lagrangian, and extend them to consider linear norm objectives and first order approximations of the Lagrangian.
-Finally, we implemented an approximated second order expansion of the Lagrangian, drawing inspiration from the Sequential Quadratic Programming (SQP) literature.
+This approach has been proposed in [`Kronqvist et al., 2020`_], and it has shown to be efficient for highly non-linear convex MINLP problems.
+In [`Kronqvist et al., 2020`_], two different regularization approaches are proposed, using a squared Euclidean norm which was proved to make the procedure equivalent to adding a trust-region constraint to Outer-approximation, and a second-order approximation of the Lagrangian of the problem, which showed better performance.
+We implement these methods, using PyomoNLP as the interface to compute the second-order approximation of the Lagrangian, and extend them to consider linear norm objectives and first-order approximations of the Lagrangian.
+Finally, we implemented an approximated second-order expansion of the Lagrangian, drawing inspiration from the Sequential Quadratic Programming (SQP) literature.
 The details of this implementation are included in [`Bernal et al., 2021`_].

 .. _Kronqvist et al., 2020: https://link.springer.com/article/10.1007/s10107-018-1356-3
 .. _Bernal et al., 2021: http://www.optimization-online.org/DB_HTML/2021/06/8452.html